-- A student shall be eligible to appear for the semester end examinations if he/she puts in a a) minimum of 75% of attendance in aggregate in all the courses concerned in the semester. - b) Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) in a semester may be granted.
-A committee headed by Dean (Academic Affairs) shall be the deciding authority for granting the condonation. - Students who have been granted condonation shall pay a fee as decided by the C) Academic Council. - d) A candidate shall get minimum required attendance at least in three theory subjects in the semester to get promoted to the next semester.
-In order to qualify for the award of M.Tech.
-Degree, the candidate shall complete all the academic requirements of the subjects, as per the course structure. - E) Students whose shortage of attendance is not condoned in any semester are detained and are not eligible to take their end examinations of that semester.
+- a) A student shall be eligible to appear for the semester end examinations if he/she puts in a minimum of 75% of attendance in aggregate in all the courses concerned in the semester. - b) Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) in a semester may be granted.
+A committee headed by Dean (Academic Affairs) shall be the deciding authority for granting the condonation. - Students who have been granted condonation shall pay a fee as decided by the Academic Council. - d) Students whose shortage of attendance is not condoned in any semester are detained and are not eligible to take their end examinations of that semester.
 They may seek reregistration for that semester when offered next with the academic regulations of the batch into which he/she gets re-registered.

-7. Paper Setting, Evaluation of Answer Scripts, Marks and Assessment
+7. Paper Setting, Evaluation of Answer Scripts, Marks and Assessment c) The marks for internal evaluation per semester per theory course are divided as follows:

-- Paper setting and Evaluation of the Answer Scripts shall be done as per the a) procedures laid down by the Academic Council of the College from time to time. - The following is the division of marks between internal and external evaluations. b)
+- a) Paper setting and Evaluation of the Answer Scripts shall be done as per the procedures laid down by the Academic Council of the College from time to time. - b) The following is the division of marks between internal and external evaluations.